jhannes/logevents/README.md

 }
 ```

-You can configure the logging implementation to use the MDC, or you
+You can configure the logging implementation (logevents or logback) to use the MDC, or you
 can even use it from your own code:

 ```java